Assam's Dima Hasao Rape & Murder case: Protest erupts as locals demand justice

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Speaking to Northeast Now, Dima Hasao ASP (Crime) Faruque Ahmed revealed the names of the five accused as Stephan Hanse (32), Abdul Mannan (39), Satya Acharya (45), Ravindra Singh Rana (37), and Ayon Chowdhury (30).
-Among them, Ravindra Singh Rana is reportedly a citizen of Nepal.
-All the accused have been remanded to judicial custody as investigations continue.
+Speaking to Northeast Now, Dima Hasao ASP (Crime) Faruque Ahmed said “We have arrested five accused, identified as Stephan Hanse (32) from Umrangso Lankur, Abdul Mannan (39) resident of Barpeta, Satya Acharya (45) from Hojai, Ayon Chowdhury (30) from Jabalpur Madhya Pradesh and Ravindra Singh Rana (37) is a citizen of Nepal.
+We have remanded all of them to judicial custody as our investigations continue”.

-According to local reports, the victim had gone missing while returning from her shop, located near the construction site.
-Her body was discovered the following day in the nearby forest by the police.
+According to local reports, the victim had gone missing while returning from her tea stall, located near the construction site.
+Her body was found the following day in the nearby forest by the police via mobile tracking

 The protests in Umrangso were intense; the aggrieved mob demanded that the accused be handed over to them and that the construction work at the Lower Kapili Hydropower Project be halted.